DrorHarari/keypirinha-cvt/README.md

 * Thanks [Shuzo Iwasaki](https://github.com/shuGH) for internationalization improvements

 ## Release Notes ##

+**V2.0.0**
+- BERAKING CHANGE.
+The format of the cvtdefs.json was simplified to enable conversion customizations via the Cvt.ini configuration file.
+The conversion from the old format is simple but in most cases, if the customization was just about adding some units, then the now just those units need to be added.
+- New ``cvtdefs-{locale-name}.json```` pattern was added.
+- New Cvt.ini boolean configuration item 'debug' added to the main section to troubleshoot conversion definition.
+- New Cvt.ini string configuration item 'locale' added to the main section to control the locale-specific version of ````cvtdefs-{locale}.json`` to load.
+- Now it is possible to customize existing conversions using the Cvt.ini configuration file (see there for examples).

 **V1.0.3**
 - Units with uppercase name where not matched on input.
 Fixed.